 This is the fundamental difference between a stock basket and a mutual fund.

 Mutual funds, on the other hand, offer sufficient diversity for small capital investments.
-A mutual fund can invest in more than 100 companies, depending on its investment objective.
-As a result, it offers appropriate diversification and can act as a buffer against market crashes or high volatility scenarios.
+A mutual fund can invest in more than 100 companies, depending on its objective.
+As a result, it provides appropriate diversification and can act as a buffer against market crashes or high volatility scenarios.

-On the other hand, mutual funds are restricted in the amount of risk they may take.
+On the other hand, mutual funds are restricted in the risk they may take.
 Fund managers adopt risk-mitigation procedures and conduct periodic reviews and monitoring.

 Furthermore, you will be charged fees if you select a low-cost broker.
 In contrast, mutual funds have a low expense ratio.
 However, the expense ratio differs amongst mutual funds.